-For some time now the ability to accurately copy Morse Code has been removed as a requirement to obtain an Amateur Radio license.
+For some time now the ability to accurately copy Morse Code has been removed as a requirement to obtain an Amateur Radio license in the United States.
 When I was getting started in the 1980’s it was still in place.
 The CW test held up my licensing a bit but I eventually fought through it and passed both the 5 words per minute (WPM) and 12 WPM tests.

 The American Radio Relay League (ARRL) regularly transmits qualifying runs of CW text and different speeds to test listeners’ CW skills.
 W1AW sends text in Morse code at different speeds between 5 and 35 words per minute (WPM).
 By turning in one minute of solid copy an award like the one above can be yours.